Tencent/TNN/doc/en/user/convert_en.md

 ```

 ## Model Conversion Details
 convert2tnn is just an encapsulation of a variety of tools for model converting.
-According to the principles explained in the previous parts "Introduction to model conversion", you can also convert the original model into ONNX first, and then convert the ONNX model into a TNN model.
+According to the principles explained in the previous part "Introduction to model conversion", you can also convert the original model into ONNX first, and then convert the ONNX model into a TNN model.
 We provide documentation on how to manually convert Caffe, Pytorch, TensorFlow models into ONNX models, and then convert ONNX models into TNN models.
 If you encounter problems when using the convert2tnn converter, we recommend that you understand the relevant content, which may help you to use the tool more smoothly.

 - [onnx2tnn](onnx2tnn_en.md)
 - [pytorch2tnn](onnx2tnn_en.md)